SandorJokai/docker/ampache-streamer/README.md

 One one the most easiest and enjoyable way of working with containers is making micro-services.

-<h4>*Microservice architecture – a variant of the service-oriented architecture (SOA) structural style – arranges an application as a collection of loosely-coupled services.
-In a microservices architecture, services are fine-grained and the protocols are lightweight. [wikipedia](https://en.wikipedia.org/wiki/Microservices)*</h4>
+*Microservice architecture – a variant of the service-oriented architecture (SOA) structural style – arranges an application as a collection of loosely-coupled services.
+In a microservices architecture, services are fine-grained and the protocols are lightweight. [wikipedia](https://en.wikipedia.org/wiki/Microservices)*

 In this case we can build a music streamer provided by apache2 webserver and MariaDB RDBMS on a docker container.